fakemonster/personal-site/content/projects.md

 - [download](https://www.nexusmods.com/stardewvalley/mods/7751)
 - [source](https://github.com/fakemonster/stardew-valley-heelies)

+> Sick heelies for the homie.
+Use this mod for a solid - but not game breaking - speed boost, and coast with the most.

 Not exactly a crowning technical achievement, but was fun to do a bit of C#!
 SV is one of my all-time favorite games, so it felt great to contribute a little bit to the experience.